Lewisville Personal Injury Lawyers

 (214) 333-9393 or E-Mail

-Personal injury claims arise when a person is injured by the negligent, reckless or intentionally wrongful act of another party.
+Personal injury claims arise when a person is injured by the negligent, reckless, or intentionally wrongful act of another person.
 Negligence has a specific meaning in the context of personal injury lawsuits, but it is similar to the concept of carelessness.
-The person who acted wrongfully and caused the accident and injury is required by law to compensate the injured person.
+The person who acted wrongfully and caused the injury is required by law to compensate the injured person.

-In almost all cases these days, the compensation actually comes from an insurance company.
-Your personal injury attorney's job is to negotiate with the appropriate insurance company or companies for full and fair compensation for your losses.
+In almost all cases these days, that compensation actually comes from insurance.
+Your personal injury attorney's job is to negotiate with the appropriate insurance companies for full and fair compensation for your losses.

 Personal injury claims can arise from car accidents, motorcycle crashes, truck accidents, dangerous conditions on property, or dangerous products.
 The resulting injuries can be serious and debilitating.

 These are some of the most severe and costly injuries for which a personal injury attorney can help you seek compensation:

 - Brain injury: A traumatic brain injury (TBI), often the result of a serious auto accident, is one of the most complicated and difficult to treat.
 An injury of this nature can affect cognitive function, motor function, sensation, and emotion, effectively transforming the injured person’s life.
 Treatment for brain damage usually involves an intricate mix of medication, surgery, therapy, and a multitude of specialists.
 Both the emotional and financial costs of this kind of injury are difficult to articulate.
 According to the CDC, the estimated cost of traumatic brain injuries in 2010 in the U.S. was an unimaginable $76.5 billion.